 Historically, breach reporting has been optional with no obligation to tell the ICO, although major breaches had increasingly been reported voluntarily.

 The ICO revealed it has been receiving 500 reports by per week since GDPR came into force, a third of which are considered to be unnecessary or fail to meet the threshold for a data breach.

 The annual report figures state that in 2016/17 the breaches reported totalled 2,565.
 This jumped to 1,792 in June 2018 alone.
 Clearly there is a significant degree of over-reporting happening and it seems to be increasing.

-It is therefore quite important to fully assess the breach in its entirety and establish a systematic process that can be followed so that reportability is appropriately identified.
+It is therefore quite important to fully assess the breach in its entirety and establish a systematic A series of actions or steps taken in order to achieve a particular end. that can be followed so that reportability is appropriately identified.